etcipnja/MLH/README.md

 ```

 You can use whatever you want as a ‘key' and ‘value’ as long as they are strings.
-More than one element in the list allows you to filter by multiple criteria and update multiple meta data tags at once!
+More than one element in the list allows you to filter by multiple criteria and update multiple meta data at once!
 Put "None" if you want to skip metadata feature.

-There are special words with special meaning:
+There are special keys and values with special meaning:
 - key ‘plant_stage’ will not deal with metadata, instead it works with the attribute “Status” visible
 in Farm Designer for every plant.
 Only valid values that go with this key are ‘planned’, ‘planted’ and ‘harvested’
-- key ‘del’ in SAVE filed causes to delete currently saved meta data for this plant.
+- key ‘del’ in SAVE filed causes to delete existing meta data for this plant.
 If ‘value' is ‘*’ - all metadata is
 deleted, otherwise only one key specified in ‘value’ is deleted
 - value ‘today’ is replaced with actual today’s date.
 In FILTER you can write ‘!today’ which means “not today’.